kacperjanusz/CodersCard/content/about-me/index-1.md

   ### A self-taught remote React & Vue developer based in Wrocław, Poland.

-  ### I'm a visual person passionate about Frontend Development! 🎨

-  ### Below find some interesting facts about me:

   * #### 🔭 I’m currently working at [@Infermedica](https://infermedica.com/), guiding patients to the right care! 💊

   * #### 🌱 I’m currently learning everything and every day. 🤪